sameer-sardaar/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I am a Data Scientist at Velan and also a master's student in Genomics at McGill University.

+In my work as a Data Scientist, I apply ML and data science to decipher various business, engineering and supply chain problems.
+I also deploy end-to-end ML pipelines in production.

-I am a Data Scientist at Velan Inc and also a master's student in Genomics at McGill University under supervision of Dr. Yannis Trakadis.
-My research is interdesciplinary across machine learning and genomics and therefore collaborate closely with faculty members from machine learning and genomics.
+My research is in machine learning and its application in genomics and personalized medicine.
+Therefore, I get to collaborate closely with faculty members from both machine learning and genomics.

-My background is mainly in Mathematics, but I also have extensive coursework in computer science and economics.
-I have been working as a full time Data Scientist since 2016 at Velan Inc where I apply ML and data science to decipher various business, engineering and supply chain problems.
+My academic background has mainly been in Mathematics, but I also have extensive coursework in computer science and economics.